Limych/ha-narodmon/README.md

 > **_Note_**:\
 > Since the service has data update limits, if you configure several sensors, the actual data update period may be proportionally longer than the one specified in this field.
 >
-> Updates more than once a minute are prohibited by Narodmon.ru and can lead to permanent blocking of your account.
+> Updates more than once a minute are prohibited by Narodmon and can lead to permanent blocking of your account.

 **sensors**:\
   _(list) (Optional) (Default value: all listed here sensor types)_\